-- Fortnightly meetings with the Deputy Head Teacher. - Weekly meetings with the SLT (including the Head teacher, Deputy Head) - Regular meeting with the Governor responsible for SEND. - Frequent meetings with Learning Managers to discuss students on the SEND register and their provision, as well as further meetings and discussion as required. - Regular meetings with the Learning Development Team
+- Fortnightly meetings with the SLT Lead - Weekly meetings with the SLT (including the Co-Headteacher) - Regular meetings with the Governor responsible for SEND. - Frequent meetings with Learning Managers to discuss students on the SEND register and their provision, as well as further meetings and discussion as required. - Regular meetings with the Learning Development Team